 In layman's terms, a framework agreement sets out the overarching terms and conditions (such as maximum pricing or minimum service levels) that users of that framework agreement can expect to receive after they have entered into their own (entirely optional) contracts with approved suppliers to the framework agreement.
 Whilst these terms and conditions are set at framework level, there is usually flexibility (within reason) for users to adapt the framework agreement to meet their own particular requirements when 'calling off' (or contracting with a specific supplier).
 The method of call-off will vary from agreement to agreement, so do check the Buyer's Guide on HE Contracts.

 Framework agreements are not contracts and there is no obligation on members to use them.
-LUPC framework agreements are only open to members of consortia named in the original tender contract notice, for compliancy with the EU procurement rules.
+LUPC framework agreements are only open to members of consortia named in the original tender contract notice, for compliancy with the Public Contracts Regulations.
 Our framework agreements usually last for four years before being re-tendered.

 Q: What are the benefits of using framework agreements?